Things To Do In Dubai

 You will surely get many Instagram-worthy pictures near the Banksy-style murals across the Beach.

-Many major international brands — clothing, beauty care, and restaurants — have their stores in La Mer.
+Many major international brands of clothing, beauty care, and restaurants have stores in La Mer.
 Parker’s restaurant here does not require you to find a key.

 There is something for everyone here.
 If you are into sunbathing or spending time in a beach house, book a cabana and enjoy it for a whole day.
 Rates of these cabanas (or day rooms) depend on the group size.
 The Beach has many water sports options, from paddleboarding to kayaking and boat cruises.
 You can get inside a buggy and see around the whole place because walking across La Mer will be too tiring due to its vastness.